Dan Corblog

 Even if it's chucking it down outside, if Daniel Corbett is presenting the weather there'll always be a ray of sunshine in your living room.

-If you are similarly afflicted with a Dan obsession, or to report a sighting, feel free to leave a comment here or e-mail me:
+If you are similarly afflicted with a Dan obsession, or to report a sighting, leave a comment here, e-mail me (thatstheweather.fornow@gmail.com) or tweet @ttwfn.

 Well.
 I love it!
 Especially since it's rare that I get to catch him and when I *do*, it seems to be a normal forecast: none of the gems you've got above!
 So I'll have to check here now. :)